balfabb87/GoodbyeBigSlow.kext/ReadMe.md

 Repeat step 6-8 if throttling reoccurs in the future.

-After installation, the modification will happen **at boot time only** unless you manually load/unload this kext:
+After installation, the modification will happen **at boot time only** unless you manually reload this kext:

     sudo kextunload -v /Library/Extensions/GoodbyeBigSlow.kext
     sudo kextload -v /Library/Extensions/GoodbyeBigSlow.kext